 Did you ever wonder why you pee more when drinking alcohol?

 Alcohol is an actual bladder irritant which leads you to produce more urine making you go more.
 So if you’re drinking to the point of blacking out you are more susceptible to losing bladder control and waking up saturated…..Unpleasant – yes!
 If you already have trouble with leaking when you don’t want to then alcohol consumption can only make it worse.
-So have a think about what’s actually reasonable and what’s actually being responsible for you as well as most importantly what it actually means for your overall – mind, body and soul.
+So have a think about what’s actually reasonable.
+What’s actually being responsible for you as well as most importantly what it actually means for your overall – mind, body and soul.

 The link between drinking alcohol and violence or aggression is well known

 Why?
 Now is a time where any ignorance shouldn’t actually be bliss.
 Alcohol, like any drug effects our cognitive and physical function causing reduced self-control, limiting our ability to process incoming information as well as assess risks.
 This can make us feel emotional labile or numb and impulsive.
 This lack of control is then inevitable and alcohol related harm can’t be avoided.
-This means different things for each of us but when the ultimate result hurts you or others you know and even don’t know the consequences can be devastating and, even in this sense, life changing.
+This means different things for each of us.
+When the ultimate result hurts you or others you know and even don’t know the consequences can be devastating and, even in this sense, life changing.

 Sometimes love can get complicated